-Evidence shows that using sunscreen every day not only reduces the risk of skin cancer but also helps slow down the skin’s aging process.
+Evidence shows that using sunscreen every day helps slow down the skin’s aging process.

-According to one study, people who use broad-spectrum sunscreen on a daily basis experience 24 percent less skin aging than those who use sunscreen only intermittently.
-The 2013 study, published in the influential Annals of Internal Medicine, followed more than 900 people over a four year period.
+According to one groundbreaking study, people who use broad-spectrum sunscreen on a daily basis experience 24 percent less skin aging than those who use sunscreen only intermittently.
+The study, published in the influential Annals of Internal Medicine, followed more than 900 people over a four year period.
 It found that even participants who started daily sunscreen applications in their 40s and 50s showed reduced signs of skin aging.

 There are two types of sun rays that can damage your skin in different ways.
 UVB rays are responsible for sunburns while UVA rays can lead to aging and the development of skin cancers.

-“Our skin is constantly creating abnormal cells that have the potential to evolve into cancers, but in most cases, the immune system finds them early and knocks them out,” says says E. Victor Ross, MD, director of laser and cosmetic dermatology at Scripps Clinic.
+“Our skin is constantly creating abnormal cells that have the potential to evolve into cancers, but in most cases, the immune system finds them early and knocks them out,” says says E. Victor Ross, MD, director of laser and cosmetic dermatology at Scripps Clinic Carmel Valley.
 “Sun exposure diminishes your skin’s immune response, which can allow those early abnormal cells to continue to grow into cancer," Dr. Ross says.